Keyfactor/azurekeyvault-orchestrator/README.md

 ### Install the Extension on the Orchestrator

 The process for installing an extension for the universal orchestrator differs from the process of installing an extension for the Windows orchestrator.
-Follow the below steps to register the Azure KeyVault integration with your instance of the universal orchestrator.
+Follow the below steps to register the Azure Keyvault integration with your instance of the universal orchestrator.

 1) Stop the Universal Orchestrator service.